ddicorpo/RecruitInc/README.md

 ### How to run the project from terminal ?
 - Open Two terminal windows
 #### Start the Back-End Node
- - Navigate to the folder `BackEnd`
+ - Navigate to the folder `recruit-inc-back`
  - You always need to install the node_modules folder
  run:  `npm install`
  - You can run the project using terminal with: `node index.js`